Skip to content

 So the big question, low carb vs keto, which diet is better?

-It depends on what you’re dieting for, if you have lots of fat to burn in less time the keto diet is perfect.
-The tough part is there are almost no carbohydrates.
-This diet, means no sugar, whole grains, and even no fruits except berries.
-Only foods rich in protein, like eggs, bacon, fish, especially salmon, trout, and mackerel, are encouraged.
+It depends on what you’re dieting for.
+If you have lots of fat to burn in less time, the keto diet is perfect.
+The tough part is that there are almost no carbohydrates.
+This diet means no sugar, whole grains, or fruits except berries.
+Only foods rich in protein, like eggs, bacon, and fish, especially salmon, trout, and mackerel, are encouraged.

 Unlike the keto diet, the Mediterranean diet will not show immediate results, but you get to enjoy all fruits and vegetables.
-While talking to an insider really, no foods are off-limits on the Mediterranean diet plan.
+While talking to an insider, I noticed that no foods are off-limits on the Mediterranean diet plan.
 The Mediterranean diet allows you to work with any food that you like dieting to prevent diseases.

 Cautions (low carb vs keto):

-The American heart association cautions people at risk of cardiovascular diseases against high-fat diets like keto.
-The Mediterranean diet, on the contrary, is encouraged for keeping your heart healthy.
-As a matter of fact, the Mediterranean diet has been ranked number one diet.
+The American Heart Association cautions people at risk of cardiovascular diseases against high-fat diets like ketoOn the contrary, the Mediterranean diet is encouraged to keep your heart healthy.
+The Mediterranean diet has been ranked the number one diet.

 Q&A: Differences between Low Carb and Ketogenic Diets